Caliente

 Also important to the family was that all first-floor spaces were opened to each other as much as possible to support both daily, family interactions as well as large parties and holiday gatherings.

-This kitchen was designed for both current needs and future possibilities.
+The new kitchen within this Mediterranean-style home serves both current needs and future possibilities.
 The family has dreams of eventually converting the existing garage into a family and mudroom; access to that room would happen though a corner of the garage that was annexed during the process.

 Return To Kitchen Portfolio